 Assuming the request was properly and timely made, the supporting deposition must be provided within 30 days of the request or 5 days before trial, whichever is earlier.
 A copy also has to be filed with the court together with proof of service (i.e. proof that the officer served you with the supporting deposition).

-The obligation for the police to provide a supporting deposition notwithstanding, with regard to New York Traffic Tickets issued outside of the TVB (five boroughs of New York City and Rochester) plea-bargaining is routine (but not mandatory).
+The obligation for the police to provide a supporting deposition notwithstanding, with regard to New York Traffic Tickets issued outside of the TVB (five boroughs of New York City) plea-bargaining is routine (but not mandatory).
 If you receive a speeding ticket in New York, for example, and you are not given a supporting deposition, you might be able to beat your ticket but it might be wiser to hire and attorney who can use it as leverage to get you a favorable plea bargain offer.
 Why would you choose this route if you think you can get a dismissal?
 Because nothing is guaranteed.
 A judge might deny your motion to dismiss and then you might have a prosecutor who doesn’t feel very much like offering you a plea bargain offer after you made them jump through the motion to dismiss hoop.

 Hire a New York Speeding Ticket Attorney

 As part of your traffic ticket strategy, should contact an experienced NY traffic attorney like Adam Rosenblum who can not only assess your case but also has the skill to make motions in court and negotiate favorable plea bargains in most cases.

 Call The Rosenblum Law Firm today because we have a successful record of fighting New York traffic tickets.

 Call Now: 888-434-0406